 Several heuristic methods have been proposed for generating synthetic KGs that can be used as benchmarks for evaluating existing query engines.
 Their strength lies in their ability to take into account the specific features of KGs, by considering several types of relationships (in the manner of multiplex networks) and integrating a schema part (or T-box).
-Thereby, schema parameterization has become increasingly complex, from simple statistics [24] to rules extracted from the KG to be reproduced [31].
+Thereby, schema parameterization has become increasingly complex, from simple statistics [30] to rules extracted from the KG to be reproduced [38].
 However, the generation of the assertion part (or A-Box) has received much less attention.
-For instance, [45] even ignores the generation of these assertions.
-Other heuristic methods [5, 20, 24, 31] focus on ensuring that the assertions generated are consistent with the schema.
-However, one of the earliest methods only uses unrealistic uniform draws [24].
-More recent approaches allow to control the degree distributions to be reproduced by adding constraints as input parameters (e.g., uniform or truncated exponential distributions [31] or joint-distributions [20]).

-All these heuristic methods have the disadvantage of being static and they do not allow a graph to be gradually completed to simulate the continuous arrival of new knowledge.
+For instance, Theoharis and al. [54] even ignore the generation of these assertions, because their aim was to reproduce the schema only.
+Other heuristic methods [6, 25, 30, 38] focus on ensuring that the assertions generated are consistent with the schema.
+However, one of the earliest methods only uses unrealistic uniform draws [30].
+More recent approaches allow to control the degree distributions to be reproduced by adding constraints as input parameters (e.g., uniform or truncated exponential distributions [38] or joint-distributions [25]).
+These heuristic methods focusing on benchmark building do not aim to generate a crowdsourcing-like process.
+In particular, they have the disadvantage of being static and they do not allow a graph to be gradually completed to simulate the continuous arrival of new knowledge.
 This explains why these methods take distributions as input parameters, instead of reproducing these features by construction.
 As a result, they do not really model the work of editors for understanding the structuring of KG relationships.
 For this reason, our work is complementary to these approaches.
 By tackling only the reproduction of one relationship at a time, our model could be injected into these methods so that we no longer need to specify the expected distributions.

 2.3.
-Stochastic models
+Stochastic models for complex networks

-Introduced in [7], preferential attachment is one of the main mechanisms explaining the emergence of networks.
+Introduced in [8], preferential attachment is one of the main mechanisms explaining the emergence of networks.
 It consists in associating each new link with an existing node, favoring those with larger connectivity.
-More pre-cisely, the probability of adding a new link connecting an existing node n will be proportional to its degree k_n (its connectivity).
-This mechanism has been extended to directed graphs [13] and non-linear preferential attachments [16, 21].
-Note that [15, 34] also devised a method for generating graph with complex distribution by performing recursive operations on the adjacency matrix, but they do not consider a continuous growth.
-In all these existing approaches (dedicated to the Web, citation network, and so on), all nodes have the same nature, and all links have also the same nature.
+More precisely, the probability of adding a new link connecting an existing node n will be proportional to its degree k_n (its connectivity).
+This mechanism has been extended to directed graphs [16] and non-linear preferential attachments [21, 27].
+Note that [20, 43] also devised a method for generating graphs with complex distributions by performing recursive operations on the adjacency matrix, but they do not consider a continuous growth.
+In all these existing approaches (dedicated to the Web, citation network, and so on), all nodes have the same nature, and all links also have the same nature.
 In contrast, a KG groups a wide variety of entities linked by different types of relationships, distinguished by their name, each with its own semantics.
-There is a generative model for multiplex networks [11] (also called multi-layer or multi-dimensional) where each layer could represent a relationship, but it is limited to only two layers (duplex), with no distinction between nodes.
+There is a model for multiplex networks [14] (also called multi-layer or multi-dimensional) where each layer could represent a relationship, but it is limited to only two layers (duplex), with no distinction between nodes.
 Rather than having a coarse-grain model to represent the whole graph at once, our proposal aims at a fine-grain model to represent one relationship at a time.
 We will see in the next section that this means generating bipartite graphs, for which there is no existing method.